yainporter/tea_subscription_service/lib/docs/end_points.md

 ### Subscription
 has_many :tea_subscriptions
+has_many :customer_subscriptions

 - Title
 - Price [Random Price]
+- Frequency [once, weekly, bi-weekly]

+### TeaSubscription
+belongs_to :subscription
+belongs_to :tea

+- Tea_id
+- Subscription_id

+### CustomerSubscription
+belongs_to :customer
+belongs_to :subscription

 - Status [Active, Cancelled]
-- Frequency [2 weeks, 4 weeks, 6 weeks, 8 weeks]
+- Customer_id
-- Limit [3, 5]
+- Subscription_id

 ## Requests
-### Endpoint 1 - POST CREATE a new TeaSubscription
+### Endpoint 1 - POST CREATE a new CustomerSubscription
-As a Customer, I want to create a new TeaSubscription, so I pick the type of Subscription that I want and I choose frequency
+As a Customer, I want to subscribe to a new package so I pick the type of Subscription that I want

 - "Blend Box"
   - Jasmine Green Tea